 Secondary Education, Social Studies (Start at any Campus and Finish: Harrisburg)

 The art and science of teaching in secondary schools is undergoing significant transformation as new technologies, time allocation for instruction, and new instructional strategies are impacting the delivery of social studies instruction.
 This major prepares students to teach history, government, economics, geography, psychology, sociology, and anthropology in this dynamic environment.
 The Secondary Education Social Studies major helps students prepare to meet the requirements to be certified for the Social Studies Instructional I Certificate as established by the Pennsylvania Department of Education.
 Students are challenged to prepare for teaching assignments at the middle and high school level, and in diverse settings characterized as rural, urban, and suburban.

-Security and Risk Analysis (Start at Abington, Altoona, Beaver, Berks, Brandywine, DuBois, Fayette, Greater Allegheny, Harrisburg, Hazleton, Lehigh Valley, Mont Alto, New Kensington, Schuylkill, Shenango, University Park, Wilkes-Barre, Worthington Scrantons, York and Finish: Harrisburg)
+Security and Risk Analysis (Start at Abington, Altoona, Beaver, Berks, Brandywine, DuBois, Fayette, Greater Allegheny, Harrisburg, Hazleton, Lehigh Valley, Mont Alto, New Kensington, Schuylkill, Scranton, Shenango, Wilkes-Barre, York and Finish: Harrisburg)

 Sociology (Start at any Campus and Finish: Harrisburg)